dreamcatcher-tech/dreamcatcher-stack/pkg/interblock/src/w208-libp2p/Interpulse Protocol.md

 ### Multiple validators receiving Pool

 Pool is a Pulse that contains more information that its previous Pulse, but has not got all the signatures required to be a Pulse.
 Validators would use this protocol to announce to each other when they had a new Pool for consideration.

+### Tunneling thru socket chains

+Interpulses across validator sets should be limited by all being tunneled through a single chain.
+This reduces the amount of independent chatter on the protocol, and allows a single choke point to disconnection any foreign actor.